realsanjeev/tutorial-git/GIT/README.md

 3. **Git Merge Strategies:** You can specify different merge strategies for specific files or paths.

     ```plaintext
-    # Use 'ours' merge strategy for files in the 'config/' directory
+    # Use the 'ours' merge driver for files in the 'config/' directory
-    config/** -merge
+    config/** merge=ours
     ```

 4. **Git Attributes for Linguist:** Linguist is a library used by GitHub to detect and highlight languages in repositories.
 You can use `.gitattributes` to override Linguist's language detection.